DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/setup/local_setup.md

 ### Why Not Use the Official dbt Extension?

+dbt Labs released an official VS Code extension called [dbt Extension](https://marketplace.visualstudio.com/items?itemName=dbtLabsInc.dbt) powered by the new dbt Fusion engine.
+However, this extension **requires dbt Fusion** and does not support dbt Core.

-The official dbt Labs extension (`dbt Power User by dbt Labs`) requires dbt Cloud or specific supported warehouses.
-Since we're using DuckDB for local development, the community-maintained **dbt Power User by AltimateAI** is the better choice.
-It works with any dbt adapter, including DuckDB.
+Since we're using **dbt Core** with DuckDB for local development, we need the community-maintained **dbt Power User by AltimateAI** extension instead.
+This extension:

+* Works seamlessly with dbt Core (not just dbt Cloud)
+* Supports all dbt adapters, including DuckDB
+* Is actively maintained and open source
+* Provides a rich feature set for local development

 ### Installation